tfausak/tfausak.github.io/_drafts/class-comparison-in-ruby.md

 ### `.<=>`

-Now that we've faked all of the ways to check equality, let's move on to inequalities.
+Now that we've faked all of the ways to check equality, let's move on to inequality.
 The obvious place to start is with the spaceship operator.

 {% highlight rb %}
 FakeCheese <=> Cheese